WestwoodRobotics/KiwiCode/README.md

 ## Dockerfile Note

 The Dockerfile now includes the installation of the `wget` package to ensure it is available for use during the container creation process.

+## Post-Create Script

+A new post-create script `post_create.sh` has been added to run the commands from the Dockerfile after the Codespace is fully built.
+This script ensures that the necessary setup steps are executed in the correct environment.